mattpitkin/samplers-demo/content/pages/index.md

 ## Acknowlegdments

 The samplers mentioned above are obviously the work of a lot of people and I am very much indebted to them for producing the software.
-Hopefully, this site will make it slightly easier for some more to get started using them.
+Hopefully, this site will make it slightly easier for some more people to get started using them.
 References for each of the packages can be found in the appropriate section of the [demonstration page](http://mattpitkin.github.io/samplers-demo/pages/samplers-samplers-everywhere/).